apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration.md

 * RDS within the same VPC in AWS

    You only need to specify an RDS when creating an endpoint in DMS and no extra operation is required.

-   For creating an endpoint, refer to step 2 in [Configure AWS DMS tasks](#step-2-configure-aws-dms-tasks).
+   For creating an endpoint, refer to step 2 in [Configure AWS DMS tasks](#configure-aws-dms-tasks).

 * RDS within different VPCs in AWS

    Use the public network to create an endpoint.
 Refer to [this document](https://aws.amazon.com/premiumsupport/knowledge-center/aurora-mysql-connect-outside-vpc/?nc1=h_ls) to make public network access available, then create an endpoint in AWS DMS.

-For creating an endpoint, refer to step 2 in [Configure AWS DMS tasks](#step-2-configure-aws-dms-tasks).
+   For creating an endpoint, refer to step 2 in [Configure AWS DMS tasks](#configure-aws-dms-tasks).

 * MySQL in AWS EKS

    Use NLB to expose the service.

-  1. Install Load Balancer Controller
+  1. Install Load Balancer Controller.

      For installation details, refer to [Installing the AWS Load Balancer Controller add-on](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

      For how to create NLB in a cluster, refer to [Network load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html).
-  2. Create the service using NLB
+  2. Create the service using NLB.

      Make sure the value of `some.label.key` in `metadata.labels` is consistent with the value of ApeCloud MySQL you created.

      Configure `port` and `targetPort` in `spec.ports` according to your current environment.

-     ```bash
+     ```yaml
      cat <<EOF | kubectl apply -f -
      kind: Service
      apiVersion: v1